 Note: Some CPAP users sleep better in this position while using a simple pillow.

-Well, if you don't have problems with CPAP mask leaks during the night and you feel good in the morning, then you don't need a CPAP pillow.
+Well, if you don't have problems with CPAP mask leaks during the night and you feel good in the morning, then you don't need a pillow for CPAP.

 However, many sleep apnea patients are not so lucky.
-It seems that using CPAP on a standard pillow allowing your head to tilt back, produces jaw joint that feels like an ear ache.
+It seems that using a CPAP mask on a standard pillow allows your head to tilt back, producing jaw joint that feels like an earache.

-Using a contour CPAP compliance pillow that not only supports your head and neck but tilts it forward a bit alleviates this pain while on CPAP.
+Using a specially designed CPAP pillow not only supports your head and neck, but it tilts it forward a bit, alleviating the pain while on CPAP.

-There a couple of things to consider when you choose a CPAP sleep aid pillow and especially for CPAPMax Pillow.
+There a couple of things to consider when you choose a CPAP sleep aid pillow:

 Take a look at this picture: